So what tree management options are available to ensure trees in urban settings have the best chance to grow into productive life long assets?

 Our impressions of a city are formed mainly by the quality of public spaces.
 If they are not pleasant and preserved, or if they transmit a sense of insecurity, we will seldom return.
 Good planning of these spaces should be the rule, not the exception.
 In the series “Public Spaces,” originally published in Portuguese by TheCityFix Brasil, we explore different aspects related to public spaces that determine our daily experience in cities.

 Nothing lasts forever without conservation and preservation.
 With cities, it’s no different.
 Different interventions in cities can alter built-up areas or public spaces to address social issues, environment or health problems, or even reactivate the local economy.
-In this context, the practices of renovation, requalification, revitalization and rehabilitation can be used to not only renew a city but help proactively solve a wide range of problems.
+In this context, the practices of urban renewal, requalification, revitalization and rehabilitation can be used to not only renew a city but help proactively solve a wide range of problems.

 First, we need to differentiate terms that are often used synonymously but do not have exactly the same meaning.
 Briefly, “revitalization” is about recovering space or an existing construction; “renewal” deals with replacing or rebuilding and changing use; “requalifying” adds new functions while improving the appearance, and “rehabilitation” is restoring but without changing function.
 Each of these processes, therefore, generates different results.
 All of them, however, are linked to the same idea: to transform urban spaces in order to rejuvenate them.